Entering the UK in 2026: Rules, ETA & Border Guide

 What documents do I need to enter the UK?

-To enter the UK, you typically need a valid passport and, depending on your nationality, a visa or an Electronic Travel Authorisation (ETA).
-Ensure your passport is valid for the entire duration of your stay.
+To enter the UK, you will need a valid passport and, depending on your nationality and purpose of travel, a visa or an Electronic Travel Authorisation (ETA).
+You may also be asked to provide evidence of accommodation, return travel and sufficient funds.

 Can I use the ePassport gates at UK airports?